spooky-oysters/Bangazon-Command-Line-Application/README.md

 **Only items that are not on an order can be deleted.** For data integrity reasons, Bangazon must keep records for ordered items for up to 10 years.

 ### Add products to shopping cart
-When a customer wants to purchase an item, this menu option guides them through the steps to add an item to their shopping carts.
+When a customer wants to purchase a product, this menu option guides them through the steps to add a product to their shopping cart.
+The user will only be presented with products that have an "In Stock" status with available inventory.
 They can continue shopping if they like and complete their order at a later time.

 Sample of menu options:
 ```sh